PJIBEC Terms and Conditions

 • Full scan of passports (photo page) for each quintet member must be sent through to PJIBEC if the quintet is selected to participate in the competition but date of birth will suffice for application purposes.

-Any questions about the application process can be directed to the project manager Sophie Steers@btinternet.com, or to the Artistic Director amos.miller@bcu.ac.uk
+Any questions about the application process can be directed to the project manager to the Artistic Director, Amos Miller pjibec@gmail.com

 Round One.
-RBC Recital Hall, times to be confirmed.
+RBC Bradshaw Hall, times to be confirmed.

 Followed by deliberation and announcement of finalists by the Jury, three groups will be selected by the Jury to perform in the Final Round.